tom-tan/bhxiv-gen-pdf/example/logic/paper.md

 \item Make the provenance model more rich and descriptive
 \end{enumerate}

+(note the list is written in embedded LaTeX)

 For future work, the group will ensure that the new classes added to the model will have appropriate mappings to other schemas and ontologies.